This Meyer lemon bundt cake is moist, tender, lusciously tangy and not too sweet! Soooo GOOD!

 In a large mixing bowl, cream butter and sugar until light and fluffy, about 5 minutes.

 Add eggs, one at a time, beating well after each addition.

 Stir in lemon juice and peel.

 Whisk the flour, baking soda and salt together in a medium bowl.

 Add to the creamed mixture alternately with sour cream.
 Beat just until combined.

 Pour into a greased and floured 10-in. bundt tube pan.

-Bake at 350 degrees F for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+Bake for 50-60 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 For the glaze, in a small mixing bowl, combine the confectioners' sugar and lemon juice and pour over the cake.
 Drizzle over the cake.